Azimut Exploration Inc. (OTCMKTS:AZMTF) Sees Significant Decline in Short Interest

-Azimut Exploration Inc. (OTCMKTS:AZMTF) was the recipient of a large drop in short interest in February.
-As of February 12th, there was short interest totalling 19,100 shares, a drop of 30.8% from the January 28th total of 27,600 shares.
-Based on an average trading volume of 42,800 shares, the days-to-cover ratio is presently 0.4 days.
+Azimut Exploration Inc. (OTCMKTS:AZMTF) was the target of a large decline in short interest in February.
+As of February 26th, there was short interest totalling 3,500 shares, a decline of 81.7% from the February 11th total of 19,100 shares.
+Based on an average trading volume of 23,100 shares, the short-interest ratio is currently 0.2 days.

 Receive News & Ratings for Azimut Exploration Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Azimut Exploration and related companies with MarketBeat.com's FREE daily email newsletter.